Montclair Hit-And-Run Accident Attorneys

 - If ample evidence (e.g., surveillance footage, witness testimonies, or physical evidence) is available, the investigation may be resolved more quickly.

-- Cases with multiple vehicles involved or complicated accident scenes might take longer to investigate.
+- Cases involving multiple vehicles or complicated accident scenes may take longer to investigate.

 - The availability of detectives, investigators, and other resources can affect the speed of the investigation.